P79N6A/server/conf/mail/HOWTO.md

 ## 2 serve messages

-if messages arent visible to the server, make it so:
+if messages arent visible to the server, make it so

 ``` sh
 ln -s /home/archiver/.mail /var/www/domain/localhost/